robertbrodrecht/launchpad/README.md

 ## WordPress Features

+* Deletes sample page and hello world post on theme activations so you don't have to do it.
 * Visual editor and print stylesheets automatically generated from reset, typography, and objects SASS files.
 * Support for a.button and a few other custom classes for the Visual Editor styles drop down.
 * WordPress admin stylesheet.